 2014 Veterans' Voices Award

-This September 11th the Minnesota Humanities Center honored Minnesota Veterans who have gone above and beyond the call of duty with the 2014 Veterans’ Voices Award.
+On September 11, 2014 the Minnesota Humanities Center honored Minnesota Veterans who have gone above and beyond the call of duty with the 2014 Veterans’ Voices Award.
 The Humanities Center invited anyone to nominate candidates who fall into two nomination categories: On the Rise (40 and under) or Legacy (41 and over).

 Awards were presented at the second annual Veterans’ Voices Award Ceremony held at the Humanities Center on the east side of St. Paul on September 11, 2014.
 This award recognized Minnesotans who served honorably, are thriving, and are making extraordinary contributions to their communities.
 These former and current military service members made exceptional, positive contributions that improved the lives of people across Minnesota.

 2014 Veterans' Voices Awardees